Are they making the biggest mistakes of their lives by quitting their jobs and joining programming bootcamps?

 To put things into perspective, a top engineer in the USA would be earning somewhere around 300,000 USD a year, not including any possible restricted stock units if they were working at a venture-backed high growth startup that could turn into tens of millions of dollars if they make it to IPO.

-Even if they wanted to explore further before deciding on committing into a venture, they could still survive by accepting freelance jobs or starting a development house with a few of their friends.
+Even if they wanted to explore further before deciding on committing to a venture, they could still survive by accepting freelance jobs or starting a development house with a few of their friends.
 In today’s world where everyone has an idea they’d like to test out, there isn’t a shortage of willing clients if you know where to find them.

-Since programming is such a valuable and marketable skill, they’ve all figured that there’s no harm learning it anyway.
+Since programming is such a valuable and marketable skill, they’ve all figured that there’s no harm in learning it anyway.

 For those who are intent on starting a tech startup, joining a programming bootcamp would be a necessary first step to getting started.